-A field on the steep slope leading down into the Thames Valley, a green open area which serves a purpose as an unofficial and very popular recreation space for walking, dog walking and winter sledging, and is right on the boundary between town and country.
+A field on the steep slope leading down into the Thames Valley off to the right (north) of Highworth Road with far reaching views over National Trust land.
+A green open area which serves a purpose as an unofficial and very popular recreation space for walking, dog walking and winter sledging, and is right on the boundary between town and country.
 A public footpath runs down the right-hand edge bordering the Orchard Hill housing estate.
 It is well used for access to Canada Lane and both the infant and junior schools.
 The tree-line below marks the start off an ancient track and footpath across open country to Badbury Hill running parallel to Highworth Road and linking up many farms and estates on the way.

 At the beginning of the 21st century, numerous green fields surrounding the town were being allocated for large housing developments and in 2013 developers were lining up to get speculative building development plans for this site accepted.
 The local population rose up against it, petitions were signed, and many laborious meetings were attended (myself included).
 In March 2013, the Vale of the White Horse District Council refused planning permission submitted by Gladman Developments Ltd to build 94 houses on the site, but then the company put in an appeal.
 In April 2013, an application was made by local resident Robert Stewart to get the site registered as a Town or Village Green under the Commons Act 2006.

 A public inquiry took place on 1st-9th July 2014 at Sudbury House.
 At the end of it all, the inspector recommended that the appeal be allowed and building permission granted.
-As a consequence, in November that year, the town council voted, against much public protest present at the meeting, to remove the earlier designation of the site as a local green space on the Faringdon Neighbourhood Plan that was being developed at that time.
-In February 2015, the secretary of state at the time disagreed with the inspector of the inquiry, dismissed the developer’s appeal, and gave the go ahead to allow the site to be registered as a Town or Village Green.
+As a consequence, in November that year, Faringdon Town Council voted, against much protest from those present at the meeting, to remove the earlier designation of the site as a local green space on the Faringdon Neighbourhood Plan, which was being developed at that time.
+In February 2015, the secretary of state at the time disagreed with the inspector of the inquiry, dismissed the developer’s appeal, and gave the go-ahead to allow the site to be registered as a Town or Village Green (TVG).